ECH-521TE: Early Literacy Development for Current Practitioners

-EED 5100 Curriculum, Assessment, & Methods for Elementary Math & Science
+EED-515TE: Curriculum, Assessment, and Methods for Elementary Math & Science for Current Practitioners

-This course is designed to acquaint elementary teachers with curriculum and effective techniques for the teaching of science and mathematics.
-Students are involved in planning instruction and assessment for a combined curriculum lesson plans.
+This course is designed to provide practicing teachers with curriculum and effective techniques for the teaching of science and mathematics.
+Students are involved in planning instruction and assessment for combined curriculum lesson plans.